 Trade union membership levels reached their peak in 1979 and declined sharply through the 1980s and early 1990s before stabilising from the mid-1990s to the mid-2000s.
-Despite the broad stability in membership levels between 1995 and 2007, the proportion of UK employees who were in the trade union declined because union membership levels did not keep pace with the increase in the total number of UK employees.
+After falling during the recession and years following, the trade union membership levels among employees have again stabilised since 2011.
+Despite the broad stability in membership levels between 1995 and 2007, and 2011 to 2015, the proportion of UK employees who were in the trade union declined because union membership levels did not keep pace with the increase in the total number of UK employees.

-Trade union membership levels decreased slightly between 2013 and 2014
+Trade union membership levels increased slightly between 2014 and 2015

-The number of employees who were trade union members was around 6.4 million, 40 thousand fewer than in 2013 (a 0.6% fall).
-The number of employees has grown, meaning that the proportion of employees who are trade union members has fallen to 25.0% in 2014 (25.6% in 2013).
+The number of employees who were trade union members was just under 6.5 million, 36 thousand more than in 2014 (a 0.6% increase).
+However, given growth in the total number of people in employment, the proportion of employees who are trade union members has fallen slightly to 24.7% in 2015 (a 0.3 percentage point decrease from 25.0% in 2014).